 Boats simply do not have much

 bulkhead (aka wall)

-space, and I'm a nut for putting things away.
-I didn't want to hide
+space, and I am a nut for putting things away.
+I did not want to hide

 my Happy Easter bunny potholder so needed a solution.

 media influences.
 I do not know about stuff advertised on

 television because I have not owned one since 1993.
 One day I will

 share with you how that came about...

 Those of you with cable TV